eth-cscs/cug25-uenv/slides/paper/slides.md

 ---

-# future work
+# Future work

 * Spack 1.0
 * xxx

+All tools, workflows, etc are in public GitHub repositories
+- varying levels of site-specificity

 ---

 # Questions

-All tools, workflows, etc are in public GitHub repositories
-- varying levels of site-specificity

 Grab a coffee and chat with us outside